 Although all berries are rich in antioxidants, pomegranate has the highest concentration.
 By cleaning out your arteries and veins, you can help prevent arteriosclerosis.

-The good news is that there are also foods that help clean out your arteries and veins; including these foods in your diet can help you to prevent a wide range of illnesses.
+The good news is that there are also foods that help clean out your arteries and veins.
+Including these foods in your diet can help you to prevent a wide range of illnesses.

-According to research, arteriosclerosis is one of the diseases that causes the most deaths around the world each year.
-This illness is very serious because it causes the patient to experience a weak immune system, infection and incompatibility, among other things.
+According to research, arteriosclerosis is one of the leading causes of death worldwide.
+This illness is very serious because it causes a weak immune system, infection, and incompatibility, among other things.

-We especially recommend this food as part of your breakfast because, in addition to promoting good digestion, it gives you energy throughout the day.
-Some of the wonderful benefits of eating oatmeal.
+We highly recommend this food as part of your breakfast.
+In addition to promoting good digestion, it gives you energy throughout the day.
+There are many wonderful benefits of eating oatmeal.

 Fatty fish is a great source of omega-3 fatty acids, also known as “good fats,” which our body needs in order to operate properly and unblock arteries.
-The best fish for accomplishing this goal are: salmon, mackerel, tuna, trout, herring and sardines.
+The best fish for accomplishing this goal are salmon, mackerel, tuna, trout, herring, and sardines.

-These great properties are a result of its mono-saturated fat content, as well as the omega 3 fatty acids found in nuts, which are crucial to arterial health.
-Some of the best nuts are: hazelnuts, almonds, pecans and peanuts.
+These great properties are a result of the high mono-saturated fat content, as well as the omega-3 fatty acids found in nuts, which are crucial to arterial health.
+Some of the best nuts are hazelnuts, almonds, pecans, and peanuts.

 Extra-virgin olive oil has a wide range of beneficial properties for health, and among them is its ability to prevent heart disease.
 This product is a mono-saturated fat which is less likely to oxidize, thus preventing cholesterol from sticking to your artery walls.

 Tomatoes are an important source of lycopene, which is an anti-oxidant that prevents bad cholesterol from sticking to artery walls.
 According to studies, daily tomato consumption significantly reduces the risk of plaques building up inside your arteries and veins.